LABSIM/www-labsim-website/content/simulation-software-ecosystem/basics/problematic.md

 This was the motivation of the very first development of the LABSIM's Simulation Software Environment (SSE).
 Our answer to solve the *ditto* problematic.
 Because Research area is a very versatile environment, we start only from this.
 No requirements at all.

-So we began with a representation of the initial workflow, then we've done a simple term-by-term analysis of this problematic which will finally lead to a set of requirements to met with our SSE and ew concluded by an estimation of a *desired* workflow.
+So we began with a simple term-by-term analysis of this problematic to establish a set of requirements to met with our SSE, then we've done an graphical modeling of the initial workflow to identify bottleneck which has will finally and an estimation of a *desired* workflow.

 *Let's begin*.

 ---

+### Term-by-term analysis

+> *How to allow __fast & early conception__/evaluation cycle of innovative concept in situ ?*

+- rapid system prototyping ;
+- cheap & affordable solution => *software simulation*.

+> *How to allow __fast & early__ conception/__evaluation__ cycle of innovative concept in situ ?*

+- to evaluate something, we need to be representative &/or immersive enough ;
+- it also mean that we will probably have to handle a wide range of heterogeneous sensors ;
+- to evaluate something we must guarantee data consistency.

+> *How to allow fast & early conception/evaluation __cycle__ of innovative concept in situ ?*

+- reliability ;
+- repeatability.

+> *How to allow fast & early conception/evaluation cycle of __innovative concept__ in situ ?*

+- innovation arises from domain specific expert ;
+- innovation could also emerge from a blend, a fusion of various scientific domain ;
+- we do computer sciences so we should leverage this aspect from users => *focus on key competencies (reminder: initials conditions)*

+> *How to allow fast & early conception/evaluation cycle of innovative concept __in situ__ ?*

+- HiL (Human in the Loop) interactive simulation => *human centered design approach* ;
+- generally speaking, Human does not lag. that said we should focus on performance with soft real-time requirements => ~100Hz ;
+- human centered + computer science = VR (Virtual Reality) principles !
+- because we are an in-house ONERA's lab, by "Human" we mean : "Pilot", "UAV/UGV/ATC operator", ...

+---

-#### Initial Workflow
+### Initial Workflow

 {{<mermaid align="center">}}